chapel-lang/chapel/doc/developer/bestPractices/NightlyTesting.rst

     # Used to store permanent log files (and to diff runs night to night)
     export CHPL_NIGHTLY_LOG_PREFIX=~/chapel_logs/

-    # Can be used to explicitly select a tmp dir.
-This is where chapel will
+    # Used to explicitly set a tmp dir.
+This is where chapel is downloaded
-    # be downloaded to and tested from
+    # to and tested from.
+Defaults to $TMPDIR if set, otherwise /tmp
     export CHPL_NIGHTLY_TMPDIR=

     # Used to select which git repo and branch to clone